awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 # AWS Encryption SDK for Java example code<a name="java-example-code"></a>

 The following examples show you how to use the AWS Encryption SDK for Java to encrypt and decrypt data\.
+These examples show how to use [version 2\.0\.*x*](about-versions.md) and later of the AWS Encryption SDK for Java\.
+For examples that use earlier versions, find your release in the [Releases](https://github.com/aws/aws-encryption-sdk-java/releases) list of the [aws\-encryption\-sdk\-java](https://github.com/aws/aws-encryption-sdk-java/) repository on GitHub\.

 **Topics**
 + [Strings](#java-example-strings)